 Mirrors and other reflective surfaces fascinate parrots.
 Seeing a parrot admiring its reflection and singing to it cheerily is fun.
 That said, mirrors can cause confusion and distress for pet birds.

 Parrots may show interest and actively respond to mirrors in their cage.
-However, parrots cannot distinguish between their own reflections and an additional parrot as they lack self-awareness.
-Because of this, parrots will attempt to interact with the new parrot, leading to behavioral problems.
+Unfortunately, parrots lack self-awareness and can’t distinguish between their own reflections and those of companion birds.

 Can Parrots Recognize Themselves in a Mirror?